stolostron/cluster-backup-operator/config/samples/policy/README.md

 `oc apply -f ./oadp-hdr-app-restore`

-If the managed cluster (or hub) has the label `acm-app-hdr=restore` then the oadp-hdr-app-restore policy is propagated to this cluster for backup restore operation.
+If the managed cluster (or hub) has the label `acm-pv-dr=restore` then the oadp-hdr-app-restore policy is propagated to this cluster for backup restore operation.
 This cluster restores applications backup.
 Make sure the `hdr-app-configmap`'s restore resource settings are properly set before applying this policy.

 This policy is enforced by default.

-This policy creates a velero restore resource to all managed clusters with a label `acm-app-hdr=restore`.
+This policy creates a velero restore resource to all managed clusters with a label `acm-pv-dr=restore`.
 The restore resource is used to restore applications resources and PVs from a selected backup.
 The restore uses the `nsToRestore` hdr-app-configmap property to specify the namespaces for the applications to restore